wp-plugins/viewmybrowser/readme.txt

 == Installation ==

-1. Extract viewmybrowser.zip to `/wp-content/plugins/` directory.
+1. Install the ViewMyBrowser plugin via the the WordPress plugins dialog.
 1. Activate the plugin through the 'Plugins' menu in WordPress

-Or just use the wordpress plugins dialog.
+1. To complete installation, enter your site-id (see FAQ) in the viewmybrowser's configuration.

 == Frequently Asked Questions ==